alices-wonderland/doorknob/docs/docs/features.md

 Introspector --> UserService: AuthUser
-UserService -> UserRepository: Get by id UserRepository --> UserService: UserAggregate UserService -> UserService: Handle command, get new aggregate, ChangePasswordFinished event UserService -> UserRepository: Save the new aggregate UserService -> AuthProvider: Logout the user from all devices UserService -> Endpoint: New Aggregate
+UserService -> UserRepository: Get by id UserRepository --> UserService: UserAggregate UserService -> UserService: Handle command, get new aggregate UserService -> UserRepository: Save the new aggregate UserService -> AuthProvider: Logout the user from all devices UserService -> Endpoint: New Aggregate